 Our Screening and Prevention Procedures

-Like the entire UO campus, the University Health Center has enacted new policies and procedures to respond to concerns about COVID-19.
+Like the entire UO campus, University Health Services has enacted new policies and procedures to respond to concerns about COVID-19.

-We have created a pre-screening station in the main lobby of UHC for temperature and symptom checks.
+We have created a pre-screening station in the main lobby of the University Health Services building for temperature and symptom checks.
 Patients who are sick are separated from well patients.
 All individuals entering the building will be required to wear masks or cloth face coverings.
 Sick patients will be required to wear surgical or procedure masks.

-Signs will indicate where individuals can stand in line to ensure physical distancing, and our electronic health record has the capability to notify patients when UHC is ready for them so patients do not need to wait inside the health center.
+Signs will indicate where individuals can stand in line to ensure physical distancing, and our electronic health record has the capability to notify patients when University Health Services is ready for them so patients do not need to wait inside the building.
 Signs will guide students as to which seating is available.

 Managing Stress and Anxiety